Risk management

 -

-Whether the estimate of the risks must be adjusted.
+Whether the risk estimate must be adjusted.

 -

-Performance dialog | We have a weekly performance dialog with each other.
-In it, we discuss the current state in all focal areas - patient experience, employee satisfaction, productivity, quality and safety, and impact - at all levels of the organization via (strategic) KPIs.
-Visual dashboards give us insight into the current state for each focal area and per KPI at central as well as departmental level, and thus facilitate monitoring and coordination. |
+Performance dialog | We conduct a weekly performance dialog with each other.
+In it, we discuss the current state in the focal areas patient experience, employee satisfaction, productivity, quality and safety, and impact at all levels of the organization via (strategic) KPIs.
+Visual dashboards give us insight into the state of affairs per focal area and per KPI at central as well as departmental level, and thus facilitate monitoring and coordination. |

-Planning & control cycle/ Management contracts | Our planning & control cycle starts with an annual update of the most important internal and external opportunities and threats, including those resulting from our strategy.
-Management contracts (which include a risk analysis and execute actions using the OGSM methodology) and budget based on these form the basis for the monthly monitoring of financial and non-financial performance, including risk management, and are the prelude to taking corrective measures.
-Divisions and departments included KPIs in their monthly reports in areas such as quality and safety, employees and finances. |
+Planning & control cycle/Management contracts | Our planning & control cycle starts with an annual update of the most important internal and external likelihoods and threats, including those resulting from our strategy.
+Management contracts (which include a risk analysis and make actions concrete using the OGSM methodology) based on these as well as the budget form the basis for the monthly monitoring of financial and non-financial performance.
+This includes risk control.
+Based on this, we take corrective measures.
+Divisions and departments include KPIs in their monthly reports in areas such as quality and safety, employees, and finances. |

-Policy and guidelines | At UMC Utrecht, formal policies and guidelines exist for a variety of focal areas, such as scientific research, quality and safety of care, and the security of data and automated systems and finances.
-Where possible we have embedded policy in our systems with the aim to guarantee optimal compliance via IT applications. |
+Policy & Guidelines | At UMC Utrecht, formal policies and guidelines exist for a variety of focal areas.
+These include scientific research, quality and safety of care, and ensuring the safety of data and automated systems and finances.
+Where possible, we embed policy in our systems.
+The aim is to guarantee optimal compliance with IT applications. |

-Targeted management instruments | Control of quality and patient safety is done via SAFER (Scenario Analysis of Failures, Effects and Risks).
-SAFER is a method for proactive (or predicative) risk analysis.
+Targeted control instruments | Risks linked to quality and patient safety are controlled through SAFER (Scenario Analysis of Failures, Effects and Risks).
+SAFER is a method for proactive (or predictive) risk analysis.
 Guidelines and protocols regarding quality and patient safety have conveniently been brought together in one place and are accessible to all employees.
-Incident reporting is very relevant and we support it in various ways. |
+Incident reporting is extremely relevant.
+We support this in various ways. |

-For risk analysis in healthcare registration, we conduct an annual dialog with health insurers on the basis of Horizontal Supervision of Healthcare to jointly create an overview of risky healthcare processes.
-For these risks, we set up control measures and, after a review by the external auditor, we report back to the health insurers. | |
+For risk analysis with healthcare registration, we conduct an annual dialog via Horizontaal Toezicht Zorg with health insurance companies.
+Together, we establish an overview of risky healthcare processes.
+For these risks, we set up control measures and, after a review by the external auditor, we report back to the health insurance companies. | |

-Three lines of responsibility | Within UMC Utrecht, we have a ‘three lines of responsibility’ system for risk control.
-Our Internal Audit department works according to a group-wide risk analysis that is updated each year, and an audit year plan.
-Based on this risk analysis and the annual plan, the department conducts audits and reports to the Executive and Supervisory Boards.
-The second-line risk management function is formalized further. |
+Three lines of responsibility | Within UMC Utrecht, we have a ‘three lines of responsibility’ system for risk control [link to H81.
+Governance – Management and structure].
+Our Internal Audit department works according to a, annually updated group-wide risk analysis and an audit year plan.
+Based on this risk analysis and the year plan, the department conducts audits and reports to the Executive Board and the Supervisory Board.
+The second-line risk-control function was formalized further. |

-Informal controls | Risk management also lies in promoting and securing desirable and ethical behavior among employees and management, known as informal controls.
-Informal controls receive structural attention within UMC Utrecht, including in the following areas: By recruiting the most suitable employees with appropriate prior training and experience, providing career training and development, and fostering a safe work environment, we strive to mitigate risks and, in the event that they occur, to learn from our mistakes.
+Informal audits | Risk control also means promoting and ensuring wanted and ethical behavior among employees and management.
+This is known as informal controls.
+Informal controls receive structural attention within UMC Utrecht.
+This includes the following areas: recruiting the most suitable employees with the right training and experience, providing on-the-job training and growth opportunities, and fostering a safe work environment.
+We strive to limit risks.
+En, if risks do occur, we learn from our mistakes.
 Informal controls form an implicit part of audits and recommendations from the third line (internal audit). |